wp-plugins/google-adsense-lite/readme.txt

 11. Ad Serving Statistics: Keep an eye on your ad serving statistics to make sure that Google is not shortchanging you.
 (Optional paid module)
 12. Basic/Expert Modes: You can choose to operate it in basic or expert modes in addition to the standard mode.

-The Ultra version costs $9.45 and can be [purchased online](http://buy.thulasidas.com/google-adsense/ "Pro version of the Ads EZ Plugin for Google AdSense plugin for $9.45") with instant download link.
+The Ultra version costs $9.45 and can be [purchased online](http://buy.thulasidas.com/google-adsense "Pro version of the Ads EZ Plugin for Google AdSense plugin for $9.45") with instant download link.

 == Upgrade Notice ==

-Complete rewrite of the plugin with a lot more features.
-Admin page based on the twitter bootstrap framework.
+Modifications to the update module.
+Minor code clean up.

 == Screenshots ==